-Thomas Plötze (Institute of Political Science, Leipzig U, Germany)
+Thomas Plötze (Institute of Political Science, Leipzig University, Germany)

 Thomas Plötze is a research associate at the Institute of Political Science at Leipzig University, Germany.

-Dr. Jon Schubert (Centre for Area Studies, Leipzig U, Germany)
+Dr. Jon Schubert (Centre for Area Studies, Leipzig University, Germany)

 Jon Schubert is a postdoctoral research fellow at the Global and European Studies Institute and the Centre for Area Studies at Leipzig University, Germany.